User37som/https-github.com-moxskull-NoCheatZ-4/README.md

 * BadUserCmdBlocker : Reject malformed or cheated CUserCmds.
 * WallhackBlocker : Player visibility is tested against the walls.
 * RadarHackBlocker : Block aimbots and ESPs that use the radar positions.
+* BhopBlocker : Rejects jumps that are sent when the player lands on world for a short period of time.

 <a name="other-systems"></a>
 ### Other Systems

 * AutoTVRecord : Automatically spawn the SourceTV.
-Automatically record the game when at least one huan player is in game (*Rather than record when the server is empty ...*). **Detection logs also store the tick of the current record for easier reviewing**.
+Automatically record the game when at least one human player is in game (*Rather than record when the server is empty ...*). **Detection logs also store the tick of the current record for easier reviewing**.
 * BanRequest : Some bans are delayed by 20 seconds to try to detect more things.
 * ConfigManager : Store informations about the different games the plugin can be used for ([config.ini](https://github.com/L-EARN/NoCheatZ-4/blob/master/server-plugin/Res/config.ini))
 * Logger : Outputs NoCheatZ logs into `logs/NoCheatZ_4_Logs/`